1

 Departures

-Roadway or lane departures are a top cause of fatalities and serious injuries for single-vehicle crashes and in rural areas.
+Roadway or lane departures are a top cause of fatalities and serious injuries in single-vehicle crashes and in rural areas.
 A roadway departure often results in a serious collision with a roadside object, such as a tree or an embankment, or causes the vehicle to roll over and harm its occupants.
 Other lane departures can result in sideswipe or head-on collisions with oncoming vehicles or vehicles in other lanes.
 Keeping drivers on the road and in their lane often includes low-cost solutions, such as signing and striping improvements.
-Other times, rumble strips or high-friction pavement surface treatment can help reduce likelihood of a departure.
+Other times, rumble strips or high-friction pavement surface treatment can help reduce the likelihood of a departure.
 Guardrail or cable rail can also work to prevent errant vehicles from leaving the roadway.

 road curve